Last Updated on October 5, 2022 by Natalia

 If you would rather book a tour online then there are a variety of different options available through Get Your Guide.
 These tours have more of a set route, so make sure you’re happy with the itinerary before booking.

-One of the most popular tours Get Your Guide offer in the area is a Koh Phi Phi island hopping and snorkelling tour.
+One of the most popular tours Get Your Guide offer in the area is a Koh Phi Phi island hopping and snorkelling tour by speedboat.
 This tour includes a number of the snorkelling spots on the list above, as well as stops at Monkey Beach, Runtee Bay and Loh Samah Bay.
-This Phi Phi Island snorkelling tour starts from 1,765 baht per person for a 10-hour tour!
+This Phi Phi Island snorkelling tour starts from 1,850 baht per person for a 10-hour tour!

 If you want to go snorkelling in Koh Phi Phi but aren’t staying on the island then the best option is to take a day trip from either Krabi or Phuket.
 Speedboat tours run every day from both Krabi and Phuket, and you can also book online in advance through Get Your Guide!